 Here are some more stress-busting tips.

-Although it's true that you shouldn't try to quit during particularly stressful times, don't use this as an excuse to never try quitting.
+Although it's true that you shouldn't try to quit during particularly stressful times, don't use this as an excuse to keep putting it off.

 Pick a particular date, such as the beginning of a holiday or the beginning of a working week.
 Work out what makes you want a cigarette, such as having a cup of tea or going to the pub, and pick a day when you can avoid these triggers.